 The falls in CPO prices through 2018 to 2020 (which has currently corrected to materially higher prices), highlighted a need to further diversify our operations.
 We therefore commenced the Cashew Operation project applying our small holder business model.
-The Cashew Operation commenced pilot production in early 2022 and we expect to materially ramp up operations in H2 2022 providing both product diversification and scale for the overall Company.
+The Cashew Operation commenced pilot production in early 2022 and commercial production in early 2023.